MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Troubleshooting.md

 The following timeouts are available in the basic configuration.

--- The WSMan provider (WSMan:) provides several client-side and service-side timeout settings, such as the MaxTimeoutms setting in the WSMan:<ComputerName> node and the EnumerationTimeoutms and MaxPacketRetrievalTimeSeconds settings in the WSMan:<ComputerName>\Service node.
+- The WSMan provider (WSMan:) provides several client-side and service-side timeout settings, such as the MaxTimeoutms setting in the WSMan:\<ComputerName\> node and the EnumerationTimeoutms and MaxPacketRetrievalTimeSeconds settings in the WSMan:\<ComputerName\>\\Service node.

--- You can protect the local computer by using the CancelTimeout, IdleTimeout, OpenTimeout, and OperationTimeout parameters of the New-PSSessionOption cmdlet and the $PSSessionOption preference variable.
+- You can protect the local computer by using the CancelTimeout, IdleTimeout, OpenTimeout, and OperationTimeout parameters of the New-PSSessionOption cmdlet and the $PSSessionOption preference variable.

--- You can also protect the remote computer by setting timeout values programmatically in the session configuration for the session.
+- You can also protect the remote computer by setting timeout values programmatically in the session configuration for the session.

 When a timeout value does not permit a operation to complete, Windows PowerShell terminates the operation and generates an error.